Cwoodyard/CountdownTimer/README.md

 # CountdownTimer
- Integrated mainly using the streamlabs API via npm
+ Integrated mainly using the streamlabs or streamelements websocket

 # Wants